ChrisMarshallNY/ITCB-master/01-SecondStep/README.md

 That hands the baton over to the [`CBPeripheralDelegate`](https://developer.apple.com/documentation/corebluetooth/cbperipheraldelegate).

-You didn't see it, but when we instantiated our internal [`ITCB_SDK_Device_Peripheral`](https://github.com/LittleGreenViper/ITCB/blob/66e3e076b0bd616f340e47b76a97d0a7f9b6ab86/01-CBCentralManagerDelegate/SDK-src/src/internal/ITCB_SDK_Central_internal.swift#L114) instance, it set itself up as the delegate for the new Peripheral instance, which means that it will "catch" all the callbacks, going forward.
-It did that in the [`init()`](https://github.com/LittleGreenViper/ITCB/blob/66e3e076b0bd616f340e47b76a97d0a7f9b6ab86/01-CBCentralManagerDelegate/SDK-src/src/internal/ITCB_SDK_Central_internal.swift#L192) initializer.
+You didn't see it, but when we instantiated our internal [`ITCB_SDK_Device_Peripheral`]() instance, it set itself up as the delegate for the new Peripheral instance, which means that it will "catch" all the callbacks, going forward.
+It did that in the [`init()`]() initializer.

-So that means that the last thing the Central did, was tell the Peripheral to discover its Services, and report the results to its delegate.
+So that means that the last thing the Central did, was tell the newly-created Peripheral to discover its Services, and report the results to its new delegate.

 ***NOTE:*** *We should be aware that a Peripheral won't automatically "know" which Services (and Characteristics, and so on) it has, until after it has "discovered" them, at the behest of the Central.
 Most Bluetooth entities are like this.*

 ##### Service Discovery

-Once Services are discovered, they are reported as "discovered in the [`CBPeripheralDelegate.peripheral(_:, didDiscoverServices:)`](https://developer.apple.com/documentation/corebluetooth/cbperipheraldelegate/1518744-peripheral) callback.
+Once Services are discovered, they are reported as "discovered" in the [`CBPeripheralDelegate.peripheral(_:, didDiscoverServices:)`](https://developer.apple.com/documentation/corebluetooth/cbperipheraldelegate/1518744-peripheral) callback.

 Services are reported as discovered *en masse*.
 One call to [`CBPeripheral.discoverServices(_:)`](https://developer.apple.com/documentation/corebluetooth/cbperipheral/1518706-discoverservices) is matched by a callback to [`CBPeripheralDelegate.peripheral(_:, didDiscoverServices:)`](https://developer.apple.com/documentation/corebluetooth/cbperipheraldelegate/1518744-peripheral), and the Peripheral's [`services`](https://developer.apple.com/documentation/corebluetooth/cbperipheral/1518978-services) Array now has all the discovered Services.
 Prior to that, the [`services`](https://developer.apple.com/documentation/corebluetooth/cbperipheral/1518978-services) Array was undefined (either `nil`, or with "stale" data).